-\emph{Transport elliptical slice sampling} (TESS), due to \citet{cabezas2023transport}, is a variant of elliptical slice sampling designed for certain challenging local geometries.
-It essentially uses a normalizing flow $T$ to `precondition' the distribution $\pi$, and does elliptical slice sampling on the transformed distribution $T_{\#}\pi$.
-Since $T$ is learned to approximately map $\pi$ to $\mc N(0,I)$, the geometry of $T_{\#}\pi$ makes it much easier to sample from.
-Once these samples are obtained, they can be pushed through $T^{-1}$ to recover samples from $\pi$.
-TESS achieves particularly good results on distributions with `funnel' geometries, with which gradient-based methods like HMC tend to struggle \citep{gorinova2020automatic}. \\
+\emph{Transport elliptical slice sampling} (TESS), due to \citet{cabezas2023transport}, is a state-of-the-art variant of elliptical slice sampling designed for challenging local geometries.
+It uses a normalizing flow $T$ to `precondition' the distribution $\pi$ into an approximate Gaussian, does elliptical slice sampling on the transformed distribution $T_{\#}\pi$, and then pushes generated samples through $T^{-1}$ to recover samples from $\pi$.
+TESS achieves particularly good results on distributions with `funnel' geometries, on which gradient-based methods like HMC-NUTS tend to struggle \citep{gorinova2020automatic}.
+TESS is similar to the elliptical slice sampler and so the FSM has the same `single loop' structure (see \cref{fig:fsm_transition}).

-{ \bf Experimental setup}.
-TESS has similar overall structure as the elliptical slice sampler, and conversion results in the same `single loop' FSM in \cref{fig:fsm_transition}.
-We compare TESS with and without FSM conversion on the four benchmark sampling problems used in \citet{cabezas2023transport}, which are chosen for their challenging geometries.
-As baselines we use two recently proposed adaptive HMC variants (MEADS \citep{hoffman2022tuning}, and CHEES \citep{hoffman2021adaptive}) as well as NeuTra \citep{hoffman2019neutra}, which uses a similar preconditioning strategy to TESS, but with HMC as the sampling algorithm.
-For all methods, we run 128 chains of 1000 samples each, with each algorithm's hyperparameters pre-tuned using 400 warm-up steps. \\
+{ \bf Experimental setup} We examine the speed-ups using FSMs for TESS and NUTS on the four benchmark distributions in \citet{cabezas2023transport}, which are chosen for their challenging geometries.
+As baselines we use two state-of-the-art adaptive HMC variants (MEADS \citep{hoffman2022tuning}, and CHEES \citep{hoffman2021adaptive}).
+We expect NUTS to perform poorly on these problems (as observed in \citet{cabezas2023transport}), but implementing it lets us at least examine the FSM speed-ups.
+For all methods, we average results over 128 chains of 1000 samples, with hyperparameters pre-tuned over 400 warm-up steps.

-{\bf Results}.
-In all four cases, TESS-FSM improved ESS/second over TESS.
-In three these cases TESS-FSM achieved the best ESS/second, and in two cases the speed-up over TESS was roughly by an order of 2.
-Since all methods considered here are state-of-the-art (SOTA) approaches to sampling from distributions with challenging geometries, this demonstrates our FSM implementation method can be used to improve SOTA performance on such tasks. \\
+{\bf Results} are in \cref{tab:tess}.
+TESS-FSM improved ESS/sec over TESS in all cases (in 2/4 cases by $\sim2\times$) and in 3/4 cases improved the best ESS/sec.
+NUTS performed poorly as expected, but the FSM improved ESS/sec in 3/4 cases, and $>\!3\times$ in one case.
+Speed-ups for NUTS and TESS were larger for tasks with an expensive log-pdf (PP, GS).
+This is because most time is spent in the loop states where the log-pdf is called, and a more costly log-pdf reduces the gap between the cost of executing these states for non-FSMs ($c_k$) and FSMs ($\sum_{j=1}^m c_j$) (see \cref{sec:analysis}), improving efficiency.